bagustambunan/generasi-gigih-homework/README.md

   </tr>
 </table>

-### Menampikan list playlist Anda
+### Show all your playlists
-1. Klik menu playlist (icon headphone) di menu bawah.
+1. Click the playlist menu (headphone icon) in the bottom menu.
-2. Halaman akan menampilkan semua playlist Anda di Spotify.
+2. The page will show all your playlists on Spotify.
 <br>
 <table>
   <tr>